serieznyi/Factorio-AutomatedTrainDepot/docs/project-structure.md

 changelog.txt         - *
 data.lua              - *
 LICENSE.md            - *
+extra
-compatibility         - correct interaction with another mods.
+- compatibility       - correct interaction with another mods.
-- apply               - make compatible with known mods
-- warn                - warns about known mods combination what can`t be used control.lua           - *
+-- apply              - make compatible with known mods -- warn               - warns about known mods combination what can`t be used
+- prototypes          - mod prototypes grouped by they type.
+They included in data.lua file control.lua           - *
 data-updates.lua      - *
 media                 - used pictures